Advanced Search Filters

 Following World War II and the Holocaust, the United States provided aid to hundreds of thousands of European Displaced Persons (DPs).
 American organizations also helped many DPs immigrate to the US.
 These sources reveal DPs' experiences as they encountered Americans and United States policies.
 Through documents, correspondence, films, and other materials, this collection examines how DPs understood and experienced immigration to the US in the wake of catastrophe.

 As a result of World War II and the Holocaust, roughly 11 million people remained uprooted and displaced in Europe after the surrender of Nazi Germany in May 1945.
 Among them were former forced laborers under Nazi rule, Jewish and non-Jewish survivors of concentration camps, former prisoners-of-war (POWs), and people who had fled rising Soviet influence in eastern Europe.1 While the armed forces of the Allied powers and the United Nations Relief and Rehabilitation Administration (UNRRA) helped seven million people return to their home countries, nearly one million people remained behind in temporary camps in occupied Germany, Austria, and Italy.
-In response to this extraordinary refugee crisis, the United Nations created the classification "Displaced Persons" to describe the unique status of those who could not be repatriated and needed assistance emigrating.
-The United States was one of the countries where they resettled.2
+In response to this extraordinary refugee crisis, the United States government created the legal classification "Displaced Person" to describe the unique status of those who could not be repatriated and needed assistance emigrating.2 The United States was one of the countries where they resettled.3

 Read More